 Perhaps it's your body telling you that you need more iron, or maybe it's a commercial you saw on TV, but sometimes you get a hankerin' for a big juicy steak that just can't be satisfied by any other means.
 In New York that usually means you head to Peter Luger's, Strip House, Craft Steak, or one of the other dozen premium steak houses in town.
 This also means your wallet will be about $150 lighter.

-Chimichurri sauce is an Argentinian condiment served with meat that usually consists of oil, parsley, and some kind of acid, but for my version, I opted for mint and lime.
-It lightens up the heavy hunk of beef and provides a nice tart contrast while the olive oil adds some extra body to the meat.
+Chimichurri sauce is an Argentinian condiment served with meat that usually consists of oil, parsley, and some kind of acid.
+For my version, I opted for mint and lime.
+It lightens up the heavy hunk of beef and provides a nice tart contrast, while the olive oil adds some extra body to the meat.

 for chimichurri sauce